 In E2H mode, the EL2 translation regime remains stage 1-only, but consists of two stage 1 translation tables that function the same way as those for an EL1 stage 1 translation.
 The resulting TLB entries are tagged as EL2, and might include an ASID.
-EL2-E2H mode can be configured for Non-secure STEs using STE.STRW when SMMU_IDR0.Hyp == 1 and SMMU_CR2.E2H == 1.
+Non-secure EL2-E2H mode can be configured for Non-secure STEs using STE.STRW when SMMU_IDR0.Hyp == 1 and SMMU_CR2.E2H == 1.
+Secure EL2-E2H mode can be configured for Secure STEs using STE.STRW when SMMU_S_IDR1.SEL2 == 1 and SMMU_S_CR2.E2H == 1.

-Note: In the ARMv8.1-A architecture [5], EL2-E2H mode is referred to as the Virtualization Host Extensions.
+Note: In the Armv8.1-A architecture [4], EL2-E2H mode is referred to as the Virtualization Host Extensions.